KeerthanaM2005/CodexIntern_Tasks/Matrix_Tool-main/README.md

 # MATRIX OPERATIONS TOOL

-A Python application that performs various matrix operations using the NumPy library.
+A Python application that performs various matrix operations using the numpy library.
 Users can input matrices and perform operations such as addition, subtraction, multiplication, transpose, and determinant calculation, with results displayed in a clean and structured format.

 # FEATURES